codership/documentation/galeracluster/source/notificationcmd.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _`node-status`:

-The notification command passes six values with the ``--status`` parameter to indicate the current status of the node:
+The notification command passes one of six values with the ``--status`` parameter to indicate the current status of the node:

 +---------------+-------------------------------------------------------+
 | Value         | Description                                           |